reubenmwenda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicate_last_line duplicates the last iacta line 10-no_more_js deletes all .js files
-11-directories is used to count number of directories in current
+11-directories is used to count number of directories in current 12-newest files is used to show 10 new files